Pablo-Gonzalez-Calderon/chic-header-package/README.md

 1. `chic-header()` - Sets the header content.
     - `v-center`: Whether to vertically align the header content, or not (default is `false`).
+    - `side-width`: Custom width for the sides.
+It can be an 3-element-array, length or relative length (default is `none` and widths are set to ``1fr`` if a side is present).
     - `left-side`: Content displayed in the left side of the header (default is `none`).
     - `center-side`: Content displayed in the center of the header (default is `none`).
     - `right-side`: Content displayed in the right side of the header (default is `none`).
 2. `chic-footer()` - Sets the footer content.
     - `v-center`: Whether to vertically align the header content, or not (default is `false`).
+    - `side-width`: Custom width for the sides.
+It can be an 3-element-array, length or relative length (default is `none` and widths are set to ``1fr`` if a side is present).
     - `left-side`: Content displayed in the left side of the footer (default is `none`).
     - `center-side`: Content displayed in the center of the footer (default is `none`).
     - `right-side`: Content displayed in the right side of the footer (default is `none`).